SaltyChiang/VapourSynth-Plugins-Stub-Generator/README.md

 Now open your [VSCode](https://code.visualstudio.com/) and enable [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), set `python.languageServer` to `Pylance` and then you should see the autocompletion for vapoursynth functions works.

 This works by using python stub file, so your language server should have ability to use `.pyi` files.
 [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) in VSCode works perfectly for me, and I'm wondering how to make Jedi work with it.
+If you want the code highlighting and hotkeys such as "f5"\"f6" in vsedit, you can copy 3 .json files in .vscode and do following options:
+1.paste the settings.json to the user settings folder or work area settings folder.
+This will enable the python code highlighting.
+2.paste the tasks.json to the user settings folder or work area settings folder, and paste the keybindings.json to your vscode user settings folder.(Usually at username\AppData\Roaming\Code\User This makes "ctrl+f5" and "ctrl+f6" work but will cover the global hotkey settings.)